 The Boston Terrier is not your typical terrier.
 In fact, they’re not even in the terrier group.
 What makes them different is their friendly and cheerful personalities.
 But as a potential owner, you question these charming dogs’ intelligence.

 So, are Boston Terriers smart?
 How smart are Boston Terriers?
 Boston Terriers are tied for the 100th smartest dog breed (out of 138) when it comes to obedience and working IQ.
 While this places them in the “average intelligent” category, Boston Terriers excel with their adaptive intelligence.
 Thus, making them smarter than you think.

 Despite their relatively low intelligence ranking, Boston Terriers are by no means dumb dogs.
+They’re fantastic workers turned companions, with the ability to learn for themselves.
 We’ll examine why they ranked so low and reasons why they’re actually smart terriers.

 RECOMMENDED: 100 Most Intelligent Dog Breeds